 We asked for our bill, trekked to the car and Diva #1 managed to get a complete stranger to clean the ice off the windshield while we sat in the car warming up.
 She loves getting people (especially men) to obey her!
 We went to Sweet Pea’s admirer’s apartment.
 Suffice it to say that Sweet Pea showing up with Diva #1 was not the kind of visit he was hoping for, and unfortunately for Sweet Pea, he is still sending texts in hopes of getting some sweet loving.

 If that wasn’t enough Diva #1, Kool-Aid, Sweet Pea and Vegan Vixen showed up at JB’s apartment where we watched Peter Pan and passed out on his couch.
 We then crawled into his bed where we stole his sweater and snored the night away as unattractively as possible.
 To quote him “it was my dream to have four women in my bed… but not like that.”
 Good times all around!

 Our Rating: Meh!

-Tagged: 52 Saint Jacques, Burratta, Cocktail, Crab Cakes, DJ, Guacamole, H2Y 1L5, Joverse, Joverse Montreal, Joverse Old Montreal, Joverse Saint-Jacques, Joverse Salad, Kobe Beef Tacos, Late Night, Meh!, Montreal, Mushroom Soup, Old Montreal, Old Port, Old Port Fishing Co, Oyster Po Boy, oysters, Pekin Duck, Pulled Pork, Pulled Pork Taco, Reservations Needed, Sautéed Mushrooms, Shrimp Tacos, Sliders, St-Jacques, Tacos, Tex-Mex, Tortilla Chips, wine
+Tagged: 52 Saint Jacques, Burratta, Cocktail, Crab Cakes, DJ, Guacamole, H2Y 1L5, Joverse, Joverse Montreal, Joverse Old Montreal, Joverse Saint-Jacques, Joverse Salad, Kobe Beef Tacos, Late Night, Meh!, Montreal, Montreal Restaurant, Mushroom Soup, Old Montreal, Old Port, Old Port Fishing Co, Oyster Po Boy, oysters, Pekin Duck, Pulled Pork, Pulled Pork Taco, Reservations Needed, Sautéed Mushrooms, Shrimp Tacos, Sliders, St-Jacques, Tacos, Tex-Mex, Tortilla Chips, wine